nene/nene.github.io/_posts/2022-10-23-not-writing-sql-parser-from-scratch.md

 ---

 While working on [SQL Formatter][] I've been on a lookout for a proper SQL parser.
-SQL Formatter library doesn't really properly parse the SQL it's formatting, which ultimately limits the kind of formatting this tool is able to perform.
+For now this library doesn't really properly parse the SQL, which ultimately limits the kind of formatting this tool is able to perform.

 I've found two libraries that seem to fit the bill: